National Hockey League rules

 The National Hockey League rules are the rules governing the play of the National Hockey League (NHL), a professional ice hockey organization.
-Infractions of the rules, such as offside and icing, lead to a stoppage of play and subsequent to the offending teams.
+Infractions of the rules, such as offside and icing, lead to a stoppage of play and subsequent face-offs, while more serious infractions lead to penalties being assessed to the offending team.
 The league also determines the specifications for playing equipment used in its games.

 The rules are one of the two standard sets of ice hockey rules in the world.
 The rules themselves have evolved directly from the first organized indoor ice hockey game in Montreal in 1875, updated by subsequent leagues up to 1917, when the league adopted the existing National Hockey Association set of rules.
 While designed to govern play of games organized by the league, the NHL's rules are the basis for rules governing most ice hockey leagues in North America.

 The rules differ slightly from the rules used in international games organized by the International Ice Hockey Federation (IIHF) such as the Olympics (the NHL rules, however, are used in the World Cup of Hockey).
-The IIHF rules are themselves also based on Canadian rules of ice hockey dating back to the early 20th Century.
+The IIHF rules are themselves also based on Canadian rules of ice hockey dating back to the early 20th century.
 The NHL and IIHF differ in the treatment of fighting and in playing rules, such as icing, the areas of play for goaltenders, helmet rules, officiating rules, timeouts and play reviews.